mezcel/bookmark-renderer/README.md

 ### Linux Workaround

 There are kernel specific permission regarding how Node interfaces with an OS.
 Therer are also  a lot userspace and (desktop environment/ window manager) settings to take into account with Linux and Electron.

+### no 32bit support

+* 32bit support stoped at Electron version 3.1.
+This app needs features availblle since v6.
+* The linux version has issues with taskbar and electron defined favicons.

 #### Error Msg